The Imperials: 1960s thru early 1970s

-From pioneers to headliners in CCM
+Southern Gospel to CCM

 The Imperials surprised gospel music fans in February 1972 by hiring Sherman Andrus, a former member of Andrae Crouch and the Disciples to replace Greg Gordon.
-This made them the first interracial Christian group America had ever seen, which Andrus jokingly referred as: "to boldly go where no black man had gone before".
+This change made them the first interracial Christian group in the United States.
 The lineup of the group stayed stable with Andrus and Terry Blackwood sharing lead vocals through 1976 when Joe Moscheo left just after the recording of Follow the Man with the Music.
 The following year, the pair themselves left to form contemporary Christian music act Andrus, Blackwood & Company.

-In early 1976, the group hired baritone David Will, (who sang lead for the Keystone Quartet and the Statesmen, and would stay on for 23 years with the Imperials) and soulful belter Russ Taff as their new lead vocalist.
+In early 1976, the group hired baritone David Will, former lead for the Keystone Quartet and the Statesmen.
+Will stayed with the group for 23 years.
+Also added at this time was Russ Taff as lead vocalist.
 The Taff-led outfit is heard on the albums Sail On, Imperials Live, Heed the Call, One More Song for You, Christmas with The Imperials, and Priority.
-It was during this era that the group found their biggest success, both with awards and on the charts.
+It was during this era that the group officially moved from Southern Gospel to Contemporary Christian Music, experiencing their biggest success with both awards and on the charts.